Count Lines of Text

 End Sub

-2. The second macro counts lines of qualified length.
-It is pre-set to skip counting lines that are one character (i.e., a paragraph mark or line break marker) and lets you specify a qualifier.
-For example, if you wanted to skip all lines of three or fewer characters then you enter 3 in the input box when the macro runs.
+1. The second macro counts lines of qualified length.
+It is pre-set to skip counting lines that contain a single character (i.e., a paragraph mark or line break mark) and lets you specify a threshold qualifier.
+For example, if you want to count all lines containing three or more characters (excluding the paragraph mark or line break mark) then you enter 3 in the input box when the macro runs.

 Sub CountQualifiedLines()